-Yes, there are federal and local laws in Puerto Rico prohibiting discrimination and harassment in employment.
-For federally protected categories, see the United States chapter for further information.
+Yes, there are US federal laws and local laws in Puerto Rico prohibiting discrimination and harassment in employment.

-Local anti-discrimination laws include Law No. 100 of 30 June 1959 (the General Anti-Discrimination Act), as amended in 2013 by Laws Nos.
-22 and 107 and Law No. 44 of 2 July 1985 (the Disability Discrimination Act), Law No. 69 of 6 July 1985 (the Sex Discrimination Act), Law No. 17 of 22 April 1958 (the Sexual Harassment in Employment Act) and Law No. 3 of 13 March 1942 (the Working Mother's Protection Act - Maternity Leave Law) and several others.
+- Local anti-discrimination laws include: - Law No. 100 of 30 June 1959 (the General Anti-Discrimination Act), as amended in 2013 by Laws Nos.
+22 and 107; - · Law No. 44 of 2 July 1985 (the Disability Discrimination Act); - Law No. 69 of 6 July 1985 (the Sex Discrimination Act); - Law No. 17 of 22 April 1958 (the Sexual Harassment in Employment Act); and - Law No. 3 of 13 March 1942 (the Working Mother's Protection Act Maternity Leave Law).

 Some of these laws have been amended by Law No. 4.
 Protected categories under local law include age, race, colour, sex, sexual orientation, gender identity, social or national origin, social condition, political affiliation, political or religious beliefs, being or being perceived as a victim of domestic violence, stalking or sexual aggression, veteran status, physical or mental disability, and pregnancy, maternity and adoption, and others.
 Law No. 130 of 8 May 1945 (the Puerto Rico Labor Relations Act) prohibits discrimination based on certain labour-related activities.
-The Act further recognises the employees' right not to be discriminated or retaliated against based on criteria prohibited by law.
+The Act further recognises the employees' right not to be discriminated against or retaliated against based on criteria prohibited by law.

 Further, on 8 March 2017, former governor Ricardo Rosselló signed the Puerto Rico Equal Pay Act, which, among other things, prohibits gender discrimination in compensation.
-In addition, on 8 October 2019, Governor Wanda Vazquez signed into law Act 150-2019, which took effect immediately and prohibits employers (or potential employers) from, among other things, taking adverse employment actions based on an employee's or applicant's credit history report.
+Also, on 8 October 2019, Governor Wanda Vazquez signed into law Act 150-2019, which took effect immediately and prohibits employers (or potential employers) from, among other things, taking adverse employment actions based on an employee's or applicant's credit history report.